cognitedata/indsl/docs-source/source/contribute.rst

 to your own GitHub account.

 2. **Run the tests**: Confirm that the tests pass on your local machine.
 We use `pytest` for testing.
-If they fail, investigate why they do.
-If you are unable to fix the issue, please reach out to us.
+If they fail and you are unable to fix the issue, please reach out to us.

 3. **Make your changes**: Make your changes to the code base.
 Make sure to follow the coding style and documentation guidelines.
 We use Flake8 to enforce the coding style, which in addition to pre-commit checks, will run automatically when you push your changes.